shivaramkuntamukkula/shiva-mini-fridge/README.md

 # Mini-bar Test-code

-This code is being developed and tested for the BLE part of the Minibar project.
+This code is being developed and tested for the BLE part of the Minibar project. the Arduino and the pzthon code are able to send the weight of one Load cell Tag to the raspberry pi from the Esp32 , and the next target will be to achieve to add a new characteristic UUID under the same Service ID  adn send the vale of the other load cell over BLE.
 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.